-Case in point: Our list of cruises under $300.
-In this list you’ll find a dozen trips that can take you to some of the world’s nicest beaches for less than three bills per person.
+In that list you’ll find a dozen trips that can take you to some of the world’s nicest beaches for less than three bills per person.
 However, while those cruises are popular, you usually can only cruise for a few days to meet that sort of budget.

 That’s why we expanded our search with this list of cruises under $500.
 With just a couple of hundred dollars extra per person, your list of options expands dramatically.
 Perhaps best of all, many week-long cruises are now within your budget.

 What follows below are not necessarily the cheapest cruises you can take.
 Instead, we’ve highlighted a number of vacations that are under $500 and unique or good deals for varied reasons.
 This includes a trip aboard one of the largest cruise ships in the world, and some of the cheapest trips aboard a newer ship that we’ve seen.

 The fares shown below are at the time of writing and subject to change.
 All fares are on a per-person basis for interior cabins, before taxes and port fees.

 6 Night Caribbean Cruise From Miami on Carnival

 Ship: Carnival Horizon | Ports: Ocho Rios, Grand Cayman, Cozumel

 Take a cruise to Jamaica, the Cayman Islands, and Mexico on this six-night journey from Miami.
 Oh yeah, did we also mention that it’s aboard Carnival Horizon — one of the cruise line’s newest ships?

 That’s right.
 For less than $500 per person (for an interior cabin), you can get a great vacation aboard a practically brand-new ship.
 Most of the time the rates on the newest ships are much higher as they are more popular with passengers.
 Learn more about this trip.

 6 Night Caribbean Cruise From Tampa on Carnival